Teleoceras: Ashfall Fossil Beds

 10-12 year old adult male "Dr. Marie", with all permanent teeth.

 Fetus within birth canal of the pelvis.

 Gray Fossil Site

 The Gray Fossil Site in northeast Tennessee, dated to 4.5-5 million years ago, hosts one of the latest-known populations of Teleoceras, Teleoceras aepysoma.

 Extinction

-Teleoceras is typically though to have gone extinct in North America (alongside Aphelops) at the end of the Hemphillian, most likely due to rapid climate cooling, increased seasonality and expansion of C4 grasses, as isotopic evidence suggests that the uptake of C4 plants was far less than that in contemporary horses.
+Teleoceras is typically thought to have gone extinct in North America (alongside Aphelops) at the end of the Hemphillian, most likely due to rapid climate cooling, increased seasonality and expansion of C4 grasses, as isotopic evidence suggests that the uptake of C4 plants was far less than that in contemporary horses.
 However, Blancan age specimens may be younger than 4.5 million years old, and may be as young as 3.5 million years old (although some sites are disputed).